-The First Men left their runes on cave walls, stones, and the ruins of now-fallen strongholds in most of Westeros, which tell their stories to this day.
-Only in the stormlands, where the First Men were few, the First Men resorted to carving their tales into the trunks of trees, which have rotted away through time.
-As the ironmen of the Iron Islands are illiterate, most knowledge of their pre-Andal history have come from runes of the First Men they attacked.
+The First Men left their runes on cave walls, stones, barrows, and the ruins of now-fallen strongholds in most of Westeros, which tell their stories to this day.
+In the stormlands, however, where the First Men were fewer in number, they carved their tales into the trunks of trees which have rotted away through time.

 A Storm of Swords